-Always rinse the BCD after each dive with fresh water, flushing both inside and out.
+Always rinse the BCD after each dive trip with fresh water, flushing both inside and out.
 Only rinse outside of BCD when outside of the US, most tap water contains some salt which is not good for the inside of the jacket.

 If you are using your US Scuba purchased BCD in US Scuba's pool, you do NOT need to rinse it after use, since US Scuba's pool is bromine which does not harm your equipment.